DNA Leads to WWII Serviceman Father

 The story of Paul Dodds is one that represents the search of many who turn to DNA testing for answers to their genealogy.

 Ready to walk through the process of using DNA for your genealogy?
 Let me be your guide!
-If you are a do-it-yourselfer, try out my quick guides in the genealogy gems store.
-If you want more personalized help, consider a consultation where we can sit down together and talk about your personal DNA test results.
+My series of quick reference guides, like this one for YDNA, may help you in your journey to discover a father or direct male ancestor.
+If you want more personalized help, consider ordering an expert research consultation, where we can sit down together and talk about your personal DNA test questions.